4ntigona/wp-meilisearch-rivera/README-en.md

 This plugin focuses on the backend logic (indexing and synchronization).
 The implementation of the search interface on the frontend should be done in your theme.

 The recommended approach is to create a WordPress REST API endpoint that acts as a secure proxy to Meilisearch, preventing the exposure of API keys on the client side.
-The accompanying `avfarma-child` theme provides an example of how to do this:

 * **Backend (Proxy):** The theme's `functions.php` file creates an endpoint (`/wp-json/meili/v1/search`) that receives the search query, forwards it to Meilisearch with the secure key, and returns the results.
 * **Frontend (JavaScript):** The `js/meili-search.js` file contains the logic to capture user input, send an AJAX request to the WordPress endpoint, and dynamically render the received results.